 It's important to first decide the spot you want to plant your hydrangea.
-If you have a sunny spot you are better of planting peniculata or arborescens varieties.
-For shady spots choose the macrophylla types.
+If you have a sunny spot, you are better of planting peniculata or arborescens varieties.
+For shady spots, choose the macrophylla types.

 The hole should be twice as wide as your plant and the same depth.
 This allows the roots of the plant to spread out properly.
 Loosen the soil around the plant and mix in organic matter such as compost to enrich the soil.
 Gently loosen the roots of your plant before placing it in the hole.
-Make sure you keep the plant well watered, especially the first year after planting it.
+Make sure you keep the plant well watered, especially during the first year after planting it.

 The 'lace cap' and 'mop head' hydrangeas should be pruned in February or early spring.
-Just cut off the dead flower head and the first set of leaves.
+Just cut off the dead flower heads and the first set of leaves.
 If you have planted arborescens or peniculata hydrangeas, you need to prune these right down hard to the very first flower buds.
 This should also be done in February or early spring.

 The colour of your hydrangea is determined from the acidity of your soil.
-The more acidic your soil is the deeper blue your hydrangea will be.
+The more acidic your soil is, the deeper blue your hydrangea will be.
 If the hydrangea is growing in a more alkaline soil it will produce pink blooms.
 You can change the colour of your hydrangea by watering it with acidic infused water during the spring.

 Also read: Flower Of The Month - Delphinium